 Optional SUSE Cloud Application Platform

-SUSE Cloud Application Platform is a modern application delivery environment used to bring an advanced cloud native DevOps experience to container-based infrastructure.
-SUSE’s implementation is based on the open source Project Eirini which uses Kubernetes to orchestrate application containers while maintaining the Cloud Foundry user experience.
-This Platform as a Service (PaaS) environment is used by developers to streamline lifecycle management of traditional and cloud native applications.
+SUSE Cloud Application Platform is a modern application delivery environment used to bring an advanced cloud-native DevOps experience to container-based infrastructure.
+SUSE’s implementation is based on the open source Project Eirini, which uses Kubernetes to orchestrate application containers while maintaining the Cloud Foundry user experience.
+This Platform as a Service (PaaS) environment is used by developers to streamline lifecycle management of traditional and cloud-native applications.
 Together, these technologies accelerate innovation, improve IT responsiveness, and maximize return on investment.

 Storage Architecture